Glossary

 • The “ex novo”, obtained thanks to waste and waste recovery processes of different industries and waste from incinerators and extracting CO2 from the atmosphere.

-• Circular Economy Companies
+• Legislation Circular Economy

 Secondary Raw Material